DevMountain/react-3-afternoon/README.md

 <br />

 Let's begin by importing `axios` into our project.
 In your command line, make sure you are in the root project directory, run `npm install --save axios`.
+Then open `./src/components/App.js` and at the top with the other imports, import axios.

 ```js
 import axios from 'axios';
 ```

-Now that we have `axios`, open `./src/components/App.js`.
 We are using this component to fetch the `posts` because it is the parent component to the `Summary` and `Feed` component.
 Both those components rely on the `posts` array.
 Let's create a `componentDidMount` method that uses `axios` to fetch our `posts`.
 Remember, when fetching data from a server always use a `GET` request.
 Using the API documentation we can see that the base API url is: `practiceapi.devmountain.com/api` and uses a `https` scheme.
 We can also see that all our post endpoints are under the `/posts` route.

 ```js
 componentDidMount() {